AI Data Center Power - Market Intelligence

 Engineering Test Unit Program

-Kairos separates from companies in the PowerPoint stage.
-Their Engineering Test Unit (ETU) program has logged 2,000+ hours of pumped molten salt operations at their Albuquerque facility.
+Kairos is past the PowerPoint stage.
+Its Engineering Test Unit (ETU) program has logged 2,000+ hours of pumped molten salt operations at its Albuquerque facility.

 • ETU 1.0: Full-scale, electrically heated prototype.
 Validated salt chemistry, pipe systems, and safety responses.
 Successfully simulated pipe breaks and salt freezing scenarios.